Add and edit drawings in Numbers on iPad

 Do one of the following:

-Switch drawing tools: Tap any of the tools at the bottom of the screen.
-Tap the tool again to see more options.
+Switch drawing tools: Tap the pen, pencil, crayon or fill tool in the toolbar at the bottom of the screen.

-Adjust the stroke size (line thickness): If you’re using the pen, pencil, crayon, or eraser, tap it, then tap a stroke size.
+Adjust the stroke size (line thickness): Tap the pen, pencil, crayon or eraser, tap it again, then tap a stroke size.

-Fill an area with color: Tap the fill tool, then tap the area.
-To draw a shape already filled with color, tap the fill tool, then draw the shape.
+Fill an area with colour: Tap the fill tool, then tap the area.
+To draw a shape already filled with colour, tap the fill tool, then draw the shape.

-Erase a stroke: Tap the eraser tool, tap it again, tap , then tap the stroke.
+Erase a stroke: Tap the eraser tool, tap it again, then tap Object Eraser.
+Tap the stroke or object fill you want to erase.

 Scroll the spreadsheet: Swipe with two fingers; if you’re using Apple Pencil, swipe with one finger instead.